Parintins Airport

 Júlio Belém Airport (IATA: PIN, ICAO: SWPI) is the airport serving Parintins, Brazil.
 It is named after Júlio Furtado Belém (1911–1971), a local politician and member of the Amazonas State Assembly.

 It is operated by the municipality of Parintins.

 History

-The airport was inaugurated in the 1980s as a replacement to an older facility located closer to the city center.
+The airport was inaugurated on September 20, 1982 as a replacement to an older facility located closer to the city center, in the neighborhood of Palmares.
+The area is now the site of the Bumbódromo.

 Every June, during the Parintins Folklore Festival, its traffic is greatly increased by charter and extra flights.
+In 2024, in twelve days and with the help of the Brazilian Air Force, Parintins air traffic control handled 980 operations with an all-time peak of 172 movements on July 1, 2024.

 Airlines and destinations

 Access

 The airport is located 5 km from downtown Parintins.